liveaverage/ux-guide/README.md

-# Getting Started with LaunchPad
+# Test Getting Started with LaunchPad

 !> An awesome project.